NetMQ/NetMQ.ReactiveExtensions/README.md

 subject.OnNext(42);
 ```

-Currently, serialization is performed using ProtoBuf.
-Protobuf will handle simple types such as `int` without annotation, but if we want to send more complex classes, we have to annotate like this:
+Currently, serialization is performed using [ProtoBuf](https://github.com/mgravell/protobuf-net "ProtoBuf").
+It will handle simple types such as `int` without annotation, but if we want to send more complex classes, we have to annotate like this:

 ```csharp
 [ProtoContract]